The knowledge management (KM) concept has been around a long time, and I thought it was lingering in a post-hype disillusionment phase.

 This makes an indirect route, where the knowledge flow is asynchronous more attractive.

-For the indirect route, some blockers and enablers are:
+For the indirect, one-way sharing route, some blockers and enablers are:

 - Readiness to share.
 Person A doesn’t (want to) share it.
 There’s much written on what motivates or inhibits knowledge sharing.
 Politics and power aside though, one thing to bear in mind is that people help people, they don’t help databases.
 So if you expect people to document knowledge, be prepared to sponsor and resource that directly as an activity.